Kiwow/dotfiles/README.md

 Some of them (like the poweshell config) also don't go in the home directory, so be aware of where you're copying them

+It's also likely that the files need at least a little bit of changing between my personal/work and Windows/MacOS computers.